 My love for swans was sealed when I was a little girl taking dance lessons.
 My mother took my sisters and me to a production of Tchaikovsky’s Swan Lake, and I was mesmerized.
 Ever since, the story of Swan Lake has had a place on my bookshelf.

 When my own children reached the same age as the eighth graders I taught, I had a daily routine of stopping by a park on the way home from school.
-For fifteen minutes or so, I would sit in my car and watch the swans on the small peaceful lake.
+For fifteen minutes or so, I would sit in my car and watch the swans peacefully float on the small lake.

-In the midst of hectic days blessed by teenagers at work and home, the swans soothed my soul and reminded me how I wanted to show up in the world as a teacher, parent, and human being.
+In the midst of hectic days blessed by teenagers at work and home, the swans put a smile on my face and reminded me how I wanted to show up in the world as a teacher, parent, and human being.

 Especially now that I am sixty, swans seem to possess a wise and mature sense of joy.
-They aren’t showy like peacocks or cute and flighty like chickadees.
-Swans represent the simple elegance I seek in my own life.
+They aren’t showy like peacocks or flighty like chickadees.
+Swans represent the simplicity and joy I seek in my own life.

 This blog offers a place to share my passion for writing and for trying to live with that kind of grace.
-I welcome any reader who wishes to effortlessly glide through life inspired, as I am, by the elegance of a simple swan. §
+I welcome any reader who wishes to effortlessly glide through life inspired, as I am, by the sweet simplicity of a swan. §